kimgiftww/Automate-Excel-With-openpyxl/README.md

 **Pros**
 - [x] Probably the most popular Excel package.
+- [x] Accepts DataTime object.

 **Cons**
-- [x] Cannot interact with Excel workbook while file is open (this is possible with pywin32)
+- [x] Cannot interact with Excel workbook while file is open (this is possible with pywin32).